-One of the world's largest seaports, with plenty of competition between logistics and removals companies, expats should have few problems shipping items to Jeddah.
+Jeddah is one of the world's largest seaports, with plenty of competition between logistics and removals companies, which means expats generally have few problems shipping items here.

 Expats should get quotes from several companies, and compare their prices and reputations before settling on one.